Faith & Fellowship Sunday School Class

 In 1970, an elder “reported that the pipe organ was in need of service which would cost about $35,000.
 This would entail doubling the number of stops, relocating the pipes and adding a new reed-bank.
 No action was taken.”
 And “Another report on the state of the pipe organ by a Dutch organ manufacturer recommended not to repair it but to replace it as soon as feasible.” [p.
 169] In 1974, the roof leaked and the organ suffered water damage.
 Both roof and organ were repaired.
 In 1985, a cleaning of the pipes was undertaken, with members of the choir and congregation assisting.

 Our long-time organ technician/builder Roger Banks died on June 5, 2019 (born 1940).
-JR Neutel, Jr., President of the Reuter Organ Company, personally assumed the care of our instrument a couple of months later.
+JR Neutel, President of the Reuter Organ Company, personally assumed the care of our instrument a couple of months later.
+He planned and oversaw the 2021 renovation, addition, and repairs made by Reuter personnel.